kaiterra/misc/kubernetes-china-aliyun.md

 # Use the gcr.io mirror
 sed -i "s/imageRepository: .*/imageRepository: registry.cn-hangzhou.aliyuncs.com\/google_containers/g" kubeadm.conf

-# And then since you're using kubeadm.conf, you can't use command-line
+# And then since you're using kubeadm.conf, you can't mix that with command-line
-# switches for anything else, so throw those in kubeadm.conf too.
+# switches, so we throw the other setting changes into kubeadm.conf too.
 #
 # podSubnet is necessary to play nice with the kube-flannel-aliyun.yaml config
-# from the networking setup below
+# from the networking setup below.
+This must match.
 sed -i "s/  podSubnet: .*/  podSubnet: \"10.24.0.0\/16\"/g" kubeadm.conf

 # This is your chosen Kubernetes version